bedapub/kinex/docs/chapters/features/enrichment.rst

     309
     int

-4. Check the sites that were marked as failed.
+4. Check the sites that were marked as failed

 .. code:: python